-Sydnee: I-yeah.
-I mean, I don't wanna-I never want to assume.
+Sydnee: I- Yeah.
+I mean, I don't wanna- I never want to assume.
 But, like...

-Rileigh: Several of them have, like, male pronouns and stuff [crosstalk].
+Rileigh: Several of them are- have like male pronouns and stuff in them.

 Sydnee: Yes.
+They have-

-They have-so, like, they seem to be about men.
-And so my assumption is your problem, parents, isn't that they're suggestive songs.
-Your problem is they're suggestive songs about women.
+Sydnee: So like they seem to be about men.
+And so I- my assumption is your problem, parents, isn't that they're suggestive songs, your problem is they're suggestive songs about women.